mathieuHa/GEHackatonApp/README.md

 - **Basic problematic** build a forecast model that can improve the estimation of production time for the variety of references Stelia has to manage
 - **Advanced problematic** build an optimization tool that models Stelia queue management problem to compute the best production schedule

-**The jury will be particularly focused on project that tackle the Advanced problematic.**
+**The jury will be particularly focused on projects that tackle the Advanced problematic.**

 ## Developer Kit